sam-ngu/laravel-snapshotable/README.md

     // By default, snapshotable will only store the local attributes of the model
     // If we want to record attributes in foreign relations
     // we can return an array in the toSnapshotRelationMethod
-    // The key is the relationship name, as defined in our model
+    // The array key is the relationship name, as defined in our model
-    // the value is a callback function where we return the data that we want to store in the snapshot. protected function toSnapshotRelations()
+    // the value is a callback function where we return the data that we want to store in the snapshot for the relation. protected function toSnapshotRelations()
     {
       return [